adriano-de-ruvo/exporting_autocracy/README.md

 ---

 [^1]: According to the United Nations Conference on Trade and Development Statistics, China overtook the United States as the world’s largest trading nation in 2013 and has steadily ranked first and second in global shares of exports and imports, respectively, since 2009 ([UNCTAD 2020 Handbook](https://unctad.org)).
-According to IMF’s Direction of Trade Statistics database, as of 2018, almost two-thirds of world countries trade more with China than the United States ([IMF Statistics Department, 2010](https://data.imf.org)).
+According to IMF’s Direction of Trade Statistics database, as of 2018, almost two-thirds of world countries trade more with China than the United States ([IMF Statistics Department, 2010](https://www.elibrary.imf.org/display/book/9781616350017/9781616350017.xml?redirect=true)).

 [^2]: The World Bank describes China’s growth as “the fastest sustained expansion by a major economy in history”.
 Between 1991 and 2020, real annual GDP growth averaged 9.3%.
 Freedom House’s 2022 country report continues to place China among the lowest ranks in terms of political rights and civil liberties, further stating that “China’s authoritarian regime has become increasingly repressive in recent years” ([Freedom House 2022](https://freedomhouse.org)).

 ## Project Structure

-This repository contains a small preliminary exploration of the research question.
+This repository contains a small preliminary exploration of the above research question.
 Hopefully it can serve as a basis for future research.

 The project is organized into two main directories: